John Nee

 John Nee (born 1959; Seán Ó Nia), more commonly known by his stage name Little John Nee, is an Irish storyteller, writer, performer and musician based in Galway on Ireland's West Coast.
 Nee was born in Glasgow in 1959.
-He returned to Letterkenny, in Co.
-Donegal, with his family when he was twelve.
+He returned to Letterkenny, in County Donegal, with his family when he was twelve.
 It was here that he began performing in punk bands, such as Joe Petrol and the Petrol Bombs and Hemlock.
 He lived in London during the late seventies where he continued to perform, taking inspiration from the growing punk movement.
-Nee returned to Ireland in 1982, and since then has employed a variety of media, including street performance, theatre, radio, poetry, music, live-streaming and installation art, to pioneer his own unique style of story-telling.
+Nee returned to Ireland in 1982, and since then has employed a variety of media, including street performance, theatre, radio, poetry, music, live-streaming and installation art, to pioneer his own unique style of storytelling.
 He is the author of a book of haikus "The Apocalypse Came on a Friday", as well as numerous one-man shows, including "The Derry Boat" (1998), "Limavady My Heart’s Delight" (2006), "Dead Rooster Blues" (2008) and "Radio Rosario" (2017).
 In 2016 Nee was elected a member of Aosdána.
 He works both as a solo artist and collaboratively.